papes/18xx-cli/README.md

-# 1830 Banking Tool
+# 18xx CLI

-A simple, clean command-line banking tool for 1830: Railways & Robber Barons board game sessions.
+A simple, clean command-line banking tool for 18xx board games.

+Note: this was a project used to pilot Claude Code for professional purpues.
+Outside of of small edits to this readme and select other files, all code in this repo is ai generated.

 ## Purpose

-This CLI tool serves as a **smart ledger** for 1830 games, handling:
+This CLI tool serves as a **smart ledger** for 18xx, handling:
 - Stock transactions (buy/sell shares)
 - Money management (player cash, company treasuries)
 - Banking operations (IPO, bank pool, dividends)